yugr/primogen/README.md

 Primogen is a toy prime number generator in Verilog which I wrote to learn HW design.

-It's mostly useless, mainly because
-* HW algorithms are not optimized
+It's mostly useless, mainly because the simplest math and HW algorithms are used.
-* found primes are not cached to avoid repetative work (like in sieve of Eratosthenes)

 Also in present state it may violate common Verilog coding practices.

 For now, this has only been tested on Cygwin but porting to Linux should be straightforward.